 SACRED HEART COLLEGE (AUTONOMOUS), THEVARA M.Sc.
-Botany Semester III Practical Course - 16P3BOTP05

-GYMNOSPERMS, EVOLUTION, PALAEOBOTANY, TAXONOMY OF ANGIOSPERMS AND ETHNOBOTANY
+Botany Semester III Practical Course -16P3BOTP05 GYMNOSPERMS, EVOLUTION, PALAEOBOTANY, TAXONOMY OF ANGIOSPERMS AND ETHNOBOTANY

-Time 3 hours Marks- 40

-- 1. Make stained micro-preparations (TS, TLS and RLS) of A. Draw labelled diagram and identify giving reasons.
-(Total marks 9 = Preparations - 0.5 each, Identification with reasons -1.5 each, Diagrams -1 each; 3x3=9) - 2.
-Write critical notes on B and C.

-(Total marks 4 = Identification 1, critical note 1; $2 \times 2 = 4$)

-3. Identify the families of the given specimens D and E.

-(Total marks 4 = Identification up to series with reasons - 0.5, Identification up to cohort with reasons -0.5, Identification of the family with reasons -1; $2 \times 2 = 4$).

-4. Identify the given material F up to genus.

-(Total marks 4 = Identification up to family with reasons - 1, Identification of genus with author -citation -1.5, Genus key -1.5).

-5. Identify the given material G up to species.

-(Total Marks 5 = Identification up to family -0.5, Identification of genus with author citation -1, Genus key -0.5, Identification of species with author citation -2, Species key -1).

-6. a) Herbarium, field book and field study report & b) Identification of any 2 herbarium specimens -out of herbarium specimens.

-(Marks = 4+2=6)

-7. Write critical notes on H & I

-(Marks = 1x2 = 2)

-8. Practical record

-(Marks = 8)
+1. Make stained micro-preparations (TS, TLS and RLS) of A. Draw labelled diagram and identify giving reasons (Total marks $9 =$ Preparations - 0.5 each, Identification with reasons - 1.5 each, Diagrams - 1 each; $3x3=9$ ) 2.
+Write critical notes on B and C. (Total marks 4 = Identification 1, critical note 1; 2 x 2 = 4) 3.
+Identify the families of the given specimens D and E. (Total marks $4 =$ Identification up to series with reasons $-0.5$ , Identification up to cohor Identification of the family with reasons $-1$ ; 2 x 2 = 4). rt with reasons- 0.5, 4.
+Identify the given material F up to genus.
+(Total marks $4 =$ Identification up to family with reasons - 1, Identification of genus wit -citation - 1.5, Genus key - 1.5). th author 5.
+Identify the given material G up to species.
+(Total Marks 5 = Identification up to family $-0.5$ , Identification of genus with author citation $-1$ , Genus key $-0.5$ , Identification of species with author citation $-2$ , Species key $-1$ ).
+6. a) Herbarium, field book and field study report &amp; b) Identification of any 2 herbarium specimens -out of herbarium specimens.
+(Marks = 4+2=6) 7.
+Write critical notes on H & I (Mark s=1x2=2) 8.
+Practical record (Mark Key to the questions: cs= 8) 1.
+A- Specimens from Coniferales prescribed in the syllabus

-- 1. A- Specimens from Coniferales prescribed in the syllabus - 2.
-B- Suitable Gymnosperm specimens; C fossil slides/specimens specified in the syllabus - 3.
-D & E-Plant materials for family identification - 4.
-F- Material for genus identification - 5.
-G- Material for species identification - 6.
+- 2. B- Suitable Gymnosperm specimens; C fossil slides/specimens specified in the syllabus - 3.
+D & E- Plant materials for family identification - 4.
+F- Material for genus identification

+- 5. G-Material for species identification - 6.
 Herbarium (35 nos) and field book certified by the head of the department and submitted by the student. - 7.
 H & I- Raw or finished products of economically/ethnobotanically important plants - 8.
 Awarding '8 marks' for the record of practical work shall be considered only if all the practical works specified in the syllabus are done completely and recorded properly with signature on all sheets.

-SACRED HEAR COLLEGE (AUTONOMOUS), THEVARA Semester III
+SACRED HEAR COLLEGE (AUTONOMOUS), THEVARA Semester III M.Sc.

-M.Sc.
 Botany Practical Course - 16P3BOTP06 PLANT PHYSIOLOGY & METABOLISM, PLANT REPRODUCTIVE BIOLOGY, PALYNOLOGY & PLANT BREEDING

-1. Conduct the experiment A
+Conduct the experiment A

-(Total weight 14 = Principle, procedure and graph, if any -1.5, Working -1, Result -0.5, Comments/Interpretation - 1)
+(Total weight 14 = Principle, procedure and graph, if any - 1.5, Working - 1, Result - 0.5, Comments/Interpretation - 1)

-- 2. Work out the given problem B & C (Marks 4 each, 4x2=8) - 3.
+Work out the given problem B & C (Marks 4 each, 4x2=8)

 Embryo excision from young seed (D).
-(Marks 4, Preparation- 2, labelled diagram- 2, Total = 4) - 4.
+(Marks 4, Preparation- 2, labelled diagram- 2, Total = 4)

 Write critical notes on E & F.

 (Weight = 3x2=6)

-5. Practical record
+Practical record

 (Weight = 8)

-- 1. A Draw lots from the list of physiology experiments provided.
-A minimum of 6 experiments from the list should be included in the lots. - 2.
-B & C work out given problem given from the syllabus - 3.
-G Seeds with young embryos maximum credit for youngest stages - 4.
-E Permanent slide/Photograph of embryo types, polyembryony, endosperm types, pollen grains, anther developmental stages, types etc. - 4.
-F- any palynology specimen mentioned in the sylabus - 5.
-Awarding 8 marks for the record of practical work shall be considered only if all the practical works specified in the syllabus are done completely and recorded properly with signature of the teacher in charge.
+1. A - Draw lots from the list of physiology experiments provided.
+A minimum of 6 experiments from the list should be included in the lots.

+2. B & C work out given problem given from the syllabus

+3. G - Seeds with young embryos - maximum credit for youngest stages

+4. E - Permanent slide/Photograph of embryo types, polyembryony, endosperm types, pollen grains, anther developmental stages, types etc.

+4. F- any palynology specimen mentioned in the sylabus

+5. Awarding 8 marks for the record of practical work shall be considered only if all the practical works specified in the syllabus are done completely and recorded properly with signature of the teacher in charge.